RamChilla/ramchilla.github.io/projects.md

 layout: interior
 title: Projects | ramchilla.github.io
 description: Some projects
-colorclass: primary
+colorclass: warning
 ---

 {:.title}
 # Projects

 {:.subtitle}
-I don't normally get a ton of extra time, but when I do&hellip;
+I don't normally have a ton of extra time,

+but when I do&hellip;